-6.3 BASAS shall have the right to have a member of the bargaining unit, subject to the approval of the Boston School Committee, take an unpaid leave-of-absence to serve as Executive Secretary.
-Any person who returns to school within one (1) year shall have the right to reoccupy his position; if the person is on leave for more than one (1) year, he shall retain his prior rank in the school year in which he returns from leave.

-6.3.3 Any BASAS bargaining unit member whose job title is changed within the same grade or to a lower grade because of promotion, rating transfer or reassignment or re-entry into the bargaining unit from BPS employment outside the unit, or re-entry within twenty four (24) months following recall from layoff, shall be placed on that step of the salary scale to which their years of service in the bargaining unit entitle them.
+- 6.3 BASAS shall have the right to have a member of the bargaining unit, subject to the approval of the Boston School Committee, take an unpaid leave-of-absence to serve as Executive Secretary.
+Any person who returns to school within one (1) year shall have the right to reoccupy his position; if the person is on leave for more than one (1) year, he shall retain his prior rank in the school year in which he returns from leave. - 6.3.3 Any BASAS bargaining unit member whose job title is changed within the same grade or to a lower grade because of promotion, rating transfer or reassignment or re-entry into the bargaining unit from BPS employment outside the unit, shall be placed on that step of the salary scale to which their years of service in the bargaining unit entitle them.